What Is the Likelihood of a Car Accident Per Mile Driven?

 So what will happen in the years to come?
 There has already been a huge resurgence of travel as vaccination rates increase.
 Forbes reports that 2021 summer travel is expected to surpass the rates in summer 2019.
 But more miles driven does lead to more accidents, so be careful, regardless of how you are getting to your destination.

-The overall accident rate will be greatly affected by how safe drivers choose to be.
-If the risky pandemic behaviors continue, the accident rate will stay high.
+The overall accident rate will be significantly influenced by the behavior of the majority of drivers.
+If the risky pandemic behaviors continue, the accident rate might stay high.
 But if travel levels taper off and drivers learn not to bring their pandemic frustrations in the car, accident rates could go down significantly.

-Driving Behaviors That Increase Your Risk of Having an Accident
+Driving Behaviors That Increase Risks Of Having An Accident

-As we have seen, risky driving behaviors have been proven to increase the odds that you will be in an accident.
+As we have seen, risky driving behaviors have been proven to increase the odds of an accident.
 Learn more about the most common causes of car accidents:

 Speeding

 Speeding causes several different problems on the road.
-First, it increases the stopping distance you will need in order to avoid a collision.
-Second, it reduces the amount of time you have to react to an obstacle on the road.
-These two problems can dramatically increase the risk that you will cause an accident if you are speeding.
+First, it increases the stopping distance a driver will need in order to avoid a collision.
+Second, it reduces the amount of time a driver has to react to an obstacle on the road.
+These two problems can dramatically increase the risk of a car accident.

 However, speeding also increases the likelihood that a person will be seriously injured or killed in a car crash.
 Speed increases the amount of force that is generated in a collision.
 Force, in turn, causes injuries to the people who are involved in that collision.
 More force results in more serious injuries.
 There is a strong correlation between fatal accidents and speeding.